tombye/trexit/_posts/2017-09-07-camino-stages-2-to-4.markdown

 ## Churches

 Almost every town has a church and they're often very beautiful.
-Here are a few favourites.
+Here are a couple of good ones.

 ![The spire of a church in the town of Burguete](https://github.com/tombye/trexit/raw/gh-pages/assets/images/church-in-burguete.jpg)